richardgaywood/paydata.org/content/sprawlrunners/magic/summoning/summoning.md

 type: docs
 description: Game mechanic for summoning
 date: 2020-11-18
-lastmod: 2021-03-22
+lastmod: 2021-04-17
-weight: 200
+weight: 100
 ---

-Roll Summoning trait, taking a penalty according to the level of the spirit:
+The summoner rolls their Magic skill, taking a penalty according to the level of the spirit:

 * Servant/Watcher: no modifier to roll
 * Seasoned rank (Lesser spirit): -2 to roll (4PP)